 Can you say — hit paydirt?!
 HIT PAYDIRT!
 What are the chances of the great-grand son of the Slaveholder who owned and brought my ancestors to Texas would be sharing family history with me via email?!
 All I can say is — WOW!
 A few weeks later 16 September 1998, I received the drawing of the Old Routt House as well as a photo of the house after a room had been added on the front porch in 1846:

 I cannot begin to explain the emotions I felt that day in 1998 when I actually saw this drawing and photograph of the house that I know my ancestors helped build, kept cleaned, and worked hard and long in the fields of the Mulberry Bower Plantation.

 So what has become of this house since 1846?
 Well, a recent road-trip to the area revealed that the house still exist today and that it sits back along FM 2447 not far from the National Historic District of Chappell Hill, TX.

-Routt descendants purchased another small 4-room house of cedar from a carpenter/sawmill owner in 1898 that was enlarged with Victorian trim and two chimneys that was added to the National Register of Historic Places in Texas on February 20, 1985 (see below):
+Routt descendants purchased another small 4-room house of cedar from a carpenter/sawmill owner in 1898.
+The house was enlarged with Victorian trim and two chimneys.
+The house was added to the National Register of Historic Places in Texas on February 20, 1985 (see below):

 So if you have some Routts in your family tree, or slave ancestors who have connections with the Mulberry Bower Plantation, let me hear from you because – I’m Claiming Kin!